Tango Musicality Weekend

 Joaquin-Amenabar-720x720.jpg

-Joaquín Amenábar is a renowned Argentine bandoneón virtuoso, educator, and author dedicated to deepening the connection between tango music and dance.
+Joaquín Amenábar is a globally recognized Argentine bandoneón player, educator, and author dedicated to deepening the connection between tango music and dance.
 A graduate of the Manuel de Falla Municipal Conservatory in Buenos Aires, he has performed a diverse repertoire spanning classical, contemporary, and folkloric music.
 As a professor at prestigious institutions, he has also pioneered musicality workshops worldwide, helping dancers interpret tango more intuitively.
 His book, Tango – Let's Dance to the Music!, is a key resource for understanding tango's structure without formal musical training.
 Through his performances, teaching, and writing, Amenábar continues to shape the global appreciation of tango music.

 output (6).png